 If you would like to attend, there are so many new and improved additions to this evening, you will have a wonderful night out.
-Tickets can be purchased in advance here.
+Tickets can be purchased in advance.
 If you purchase a VIP ticket, you will receive a grab bag filled with surprises from our sponsors.

-If you cannot make it, but would like to donate you can also do so by clicking here.
+If you cannot make it, but would like to donate you can also do online.
 Any amount is appreciated to reach our goal.

 For more information on Shopping From The Heart, please visit www.ShoppingFromTheHeart.ca